odileortell/RNAseq_DGE_analysis/README.md

-# Differential gene expression analysis of RNA-seq data on sex biased gene expression and TB susceptibility
+# Differential gene expression analysis of RNA-seq data
-This repository contains the code and data for differential gene expression analysis of RNA-seq data investigating the role of sex biased gene expression on TB susceptibility.
+This repository contains the code and data for differential gene expression analysis of RNA-seq data.

 **README.md**